Conservation groups

 Jubiloaks, Oakley

-Jubiloaks is a voluntary association formed in Oakley in May 2012.
+A voluntary association formed in Oakley in May 2012.
 Jubiloaks' aims are to plant and maintain native woods, hedgerows, meadows and wildflowers, and to emulate The Woodland Trust by working with others to plant more native trees, protecting woods and their wildlife for the future and inspiring everyone to enjoy and value them.
-Jubiloaks is a member of Natural Basingstoke, an association of conservation groups in the borough of Basingstoke and Deane.

-Jubiloaks helps to look after the multi-user pathway between Oakley and Kempshott in Basingstoke, which was opened in November 2011.
-The group has morning work parties on the second and third Wednesdays and last Saturday of the month, undertaking conservation work on the pathway.
+Jubiloaks helps to look after the multi-user pathway between Oakley and Kempshott.
+Morning work parties on the second and third Wednesdays and last Saturday of the month, undertake conservation work on the pathway.

-Jubiloaks also works in the wider Oakley and Deane area, planting trees and hedgerows as identified by the parish council.
+In the wider Oakley and Deane area, Jubiloaks helps with planting trees and hedgerows as identified by the parish council.

 New members are always welcome (including children, accompanied by a responsible adult).
 No subscription is payable - just come along to help and join in the fun!